 Cost of Living in Escondido, CA: Housing and Income Analysis

-Discover the true cost of living in Escondido, CA. With a median income of $84,477 and a high Zillow index, explore how this city balances affordability.
+Discover the true cost of living in Escondido, CA. We break down the median home values, income levels, and financial viability of this Southern California city.

 Escondido at a Glance